-Once it's ticked, you'll get all the options for setting up your course access groups.
-By enabling course access groups, you'll hide all your existing courses until you assign visibility rules to your courses.
+IMPORTANT: When you enable Course access groups, all of your existing courses will be hidden until you assign visibility rules to your courses.
 So make sure you check your catalog from testing learner accounts once you're done!

 Create your groups

-By hitting the Add a new course access group button, you can start populating your site with groups.
-This is an easy task - just give them an easily identifiable name and write yourself a solid description of who goes in that group, and then hit Create group.
+By clicking the Add a new course access group button, you can start populating your site with groups.
+This is an easy task - just give them an easily identifiable name and write yourself a solid description of who goes in that group, and then click Create group.

-Bear in mind that a user can only be a part of one course access group at a time, so if we wanted to offer the Customers group our External Users course catalog as well as our special Customer-only catalog, we'd need to handle that in our course management settings.
+Please note that a user can only be a part of one course access group at a time So if we wanted to offer the Customers group our External Users course catalog as well as our special Customer-only catalog, we'd need to handle that in our course management settings.

-Before we go into that though, let's add an auto-assignment rule.
+Before we go into that, let's add an auto-assignment rule.
 As we're doing configuration for the Appsembler Academy, we want to automatically assign anyone with an Appsembler email address to our Internal Users group.
-To do that we scroll down to Your active rules and hit Add a new rule.
+To do that we scroll down to Your active rules and click Add a new rule.